 Morin recommends using two words to start the healing process: "I'm struggling."
 These words acknowledge you are having a hard time and open dialogue to begin addressing the problem.
-The Christian recognizes this process in relation to their faith.
+The Christian should recognize this process in relation to their faith.
 It is the realization that salvation comes only by confessing sin and helplessness, "for all have sinned and fallen short of the glory of God..."
 (Rom.
-3:23) For the Christian, the truth of sinfulness brings a blessed realization of shortcomings and the need for God's grace.
-They are beyond struggling, hopelessly in need, but the realization leads to a confession of that hopelessness and a realization of the need for Christ.
+3:23).
+For us as Christians, the truth of sinfulness brings a blessed realization of our shortcomings and the need for God's grace.
+We are beyond struggling, hopelessly in need, but that realization leads to confession and salvation through Christ (Rom.
+10:9-10).